vhscom/after-dark/README.md

 ## Features

-- High-performance pages load in a single HTTP request
+- High-performance pages load content in a single HTTP request
-- Generates ~800-1000 pages per second
+- Capable of generating ~800-1000 pages per second
 - Optimized for mobile, tablet, desktop and terminal browsing
 - [Theme Variants](#theme-variants) for light and dark display
 - [Section Menu](#section-menu) for global site navigation